Upside-Down Magic (film): Plot

 The next day, Reina prepares for Founders’ Day, where Reina competes against Phillip.
 Reina's powers are unusually strong and she gets to represent the Flares.
-Nory attempts to crash the competition by turning into a kitten, but instead becomes a wild boar/cat/dragon hybrid.
+Nory attempts to crash the competition by turning into a kitten to prove that UDMs can be just like normal students, but instead becomes an elephant/cat/dragon hybrid.
 Reina uses Nory's favorite Flare move to snap Nory out of it, but it almost burns Nory because Reina's powers have been so unusually strengthened.

 The Shadow Magic book starts appearing after where Reina goes when she tries to get rid of it, and Chandra acts increasingly strange and has knowledge of the book.
 Reina tells Chandra to take the book with her.
 Chandra takes it, but it just reappears in Reina’s room.
 Chandra is revealed to be an embodiment of Shadow Magic in human form the next day when the other Flares cannot see who Reina is talking to.
 Chandra manipulates Reina and possesses her.

+Meanwhile, Budd reveals to the UDMs that he's an upside-down Fuzzy (he can sing to animals but not talk to them) and decides rather than perfect their powers like everyone else, help them improve their powers so they have better control over them.

 At Founders' Day, Reina goes up to represent the Flares and uses a complicated Flare trick and becomes a shadow-like being who threatens to destroy the entire school.
 Eventually, it is the UDMs who are able to rescue Reina and return her to normal enough for her to defeat the Shadow Magic.

-After the incident, Nory and the UDMs are moved into their respective magic classes and Budd is now an official Fuzzy teacher.
-In a post-credit scene, the Shadow Magic book falls off the shelf as it opens on a specific page that shows the magic logo with one symbol that has been removed in the normal magic logo.
-Shadow Magic is not fully defeated and it seems to have its own lost category of magic that it wants to show the world at any destructive cost.
+After the incident, Nory and the UDMs are moved into their respective magic classes and Budd is now an official Fuzzy teacher; the Sage way is also abolished and the students are now free to do their own things.

+In a pre-credit scene, the Shadow Magic book falls off the shelf as it opens on a specific page that shows the magic logo with one symbol that has been removed in the normal magic logo, hinting that Shadow Magic is not fully defeated and it seems to have its own lost category of magic that it wants to show the world at any destructive cost.